MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 > [!div class="mx-imgBorder"]
 > ![App opening error](media/dlp-opening-error.png "App opening error")

-Similarly, Power Automate makers and users won't be able to start a flow that uses connectors that don't below together or have been blocked by DLP policies.
+Similarly, Power Automate makers and users won't be able to start a flow that uses connectors that don't belong together or have been blocked by DLP policies.
 A background system process marks the flow as **Suspended**, and the flow won't be executed until the maker resolves the DLP policy violation.

 > [!NOTE]
 > The flow suspension process works in a polling mode.
 It takes about five minutes for the latest DLP policy changes to be assessed against active flows to mark them as suspended due to DLP policy violations.
 This change isn't instantaneous.